-Thus, after the damage is inflicted by the rapist or abuser, the State subsequently violates, instead of protects, the victim's rights.
+Thus, after damage is inflicted by the rapist or abuser, the State subsequently violates, instead of protecting, the victim's rights.

-Unfortunately, similar things happen in trials in which children appear as victims.
-ASTRA's lawyer is currently assisting in a case of the sexual abuse of an eight-year girl by her father.
-The offence was qualified as sexual misconduct, since there was no penetration.
-The trial has been going on for two and a half years now, before the District Court in Trstenik, where everybody knows the father, and the court keeps ordering additional expert opinions.
-In the meantime, when the parents got divorced, the same Court granted the father the right to take the children to his home every second weekend (there is a younger brother in the family, who, is a three-year old, witnessed sexual abuse of his sister).
-When the mother refused to let the father take the children, the police interfered in his favor, but fortunately, gave up.
-The proceedings are expected to end soon, but all the pain the mother and children suffered could have been avoided had the Court and social welfare center acted in a manner prescribed by the law.
+Unfortunately, there are similarities with trials where the victims are children.
+ASTRA's lawyer is currently assisting in a case of the sexual abuse of an eightyear-old girl by her father.
+As there was no penetration the offence was qualified as sexual misconduct.
+The trial has lasted for two and a half years now, before the District Court in Trstenik, where everybody knows the father.
+The court keeps ordering additional expert opinions.
+In the meantime, when the parents got divorced, the same Court granted the father the right to take the children to his home every second weekend (there is a younger brother in the family, who witnessed sexual abuse of his sister at the age of three).
+When the mother refused to let the father take the children, the police initially interfered in his favour, but fortunately gave up.
+The proceedings are expected to end soon, but all the pain suffered by the mother and children could have been avoided had the Court and social welfare centre acted in a manner prescribed by the law.

-Although Serbia and Montenegro is one of the signatories of the UN Convention against Transnational Organized Crime and the Protocol thereto signed in Palermo in 2000, not until April 2003 did Serbian legislation recognize trafficking in women as a separate criminal offence, when the article 111b Trafficking in Human Beings was introduced to the Criminal Law of the Republic of Serbia.
+Although Serbia and Montenegro is one of the signatories of the United Nations Convention against Transnational Organised Crime and the Protocol thereto signed in Palermo in 2000, not until April 2003 did Serbian legislation recognise trafficking in women as a separate criminal offence, when the Article 111b Trafficking in Human Beings was introduced to the Criminal Law of the Republic of Serbia.